-Under certain circumstances, planning applications can be called-in by the Secretary of State for Housing, Communities and Local Government.
-Section 77 of the Town and Country Planning Act 1990 empowers the Secretary of State to call in a planning application for his own determination and this power can be exercised at any time up to the grant of planning permission.
+In some circumstances, the Secretary of State for Housing, Communities and Local Government can ‘call in’ a planning application for his own determination.
+This power is given under Section 77 of the Town and Country Planning Act 1990.
+It can be exercised at any time up to the grant of planning permission.

-Some planning applications are also required to be sent to the National Planning Casework Unit for review, before a formal decision notice is issued.
-The Town and Country Planning (Consultation) (England) Direction 2009 sets out the applicable criteria and arrangements that must be followed in this instance.
+Some planning applications must also be sent to the National Planning Casework Unit for review.
+See the Town and Country Planning (Consultation) (England) Direction 2009 for further details.

-3. Relevant to the development to be permitted;
+- relevant to the development to be permitted